• 80 Feet Ring Road, Near Bangalore University, Mallathahalli Bus Stop, Bangalore - 560056

 Your email address will not be published.
 Required fields are marked *

-Little Flower Group of Institutions
+Little Flower

 Copyright © 2024 Little Flower Group of Insitutions.
 All rights reserved.
-The Little Flower Group, managed by the SANDESH EDUCATIONAL CULTURAL AND CHARITABLE TRUST/SOCIETY®, has been dedicated to the pursuit of pure and scientific knowledge since 2003.
+The Little Flower Group, managed by the Sandesh Educational Cultural and Charitable Trust/Society®, has been dedicated to the pursuit of pure and scientific knowledge since 2003.

-Desiged by Stakque Digital Private Limted
+Design by Stakque Digital Private Limted